Office: 1368 Van Hise / 262-2090

 Final exam: 15%

-Required Textbook: None.
+Required Textbook: Beginner's Danish, Nete Schmidt, Hippocrene Books.
 Various handouts, short stories, news articles.

 The class has a midterm and a final.
-Both are take-home exams.
+The midterm is a take-home exam.
 Further, there is an oral exam.
 Quizzes are in class every other week.

 Homework is assigned every week and will be handed in during class.